23.4 C

 Ihlara Valley: Nature’s Cathedral

-Safranbolu and Amasya: Living Ottoman Heritage
+Safranbolu and Amasya: Ottoman Heritage of Living

 References